FailAcademy/learning/adp-vancouver/_slides/week-08/01-intro-to-react-native.md

 # Dev Environment

 Before we can create our first React Native app, we must ensure we have the following tools installed:

+`Note:` Install stable versions of the following, not latest.

 1. [Xcode](https://developer.apple.com/xcode/)
 2. [Homebrew](http://brew.sh/)